photo sharing and upload picture albums photo forums search pictures popular photos photography help login

 Traditional art in Gabon exhibits a spectacular diversity of styles, including the most abstract and the most naturalistic of the African continent.

-I lived there from 1994 to 1999, travelling across much of the country on the laterite roads or by small aircraft, enjoying the people, the landscapes and the wildlife:
+I lived there from 1994 to 1999, travelling across much of the country on the laterite roads or by small aircraft, enjoying the people, the landscapes and the wildlife.
+I have published on a number of aspects of traditional material culture and the wildlife.

 We witnessed a number of masquerade dances in the south (Balumbu and Bapunu), in the Lambarene area (Galoa) and east (Bateke).
 We brought back a few sculptures and masks to represent the various ethnies, several of these newly made (and some danced), others old and battered.
 19th century pieces were added back in Europe.